|

 But another remarkable symptom is, the way how Raymond interacts with the world around.
 He often seems aloof and absent, and has a very short attention span.

-Very significant is, that Raymond can
+Very significant is, that Raymond can not stand if somebody touches him.

 He also shows unusual reactions to physical sensations: He is overly sensitive to touch, if somebody comes too close, he would act hysterically.